GerritCodeReview/gitiles/Documentation/config.md

 `baseGitUrl` the base URL for git repositories.

-`gerritUrl`, URL prefix to linkify Gerrit `Change-Id` headers in commit messages.
+`gerritUrl`, URL prefix that when set is used to create:
+* Links from the `Change-Id` headers in commit messages to the corresponding Gerrit change.
+* An edit link in file views that opens a new change in Gerrit in online edit mode for that file.
+The link will only appear when you are browsing the file at a branch, so the commitish must start with `refs/heads/`.
   If you are using the Gerrit Gitiles plugin, this is set based on Gerrit's configuration.
-Default: `null`, do not link `Change-Id`.
+  Default: `null`, do not link `Change-Id` or show edit links.

 ```
 [gitiles]